COCKROACH BORNE DISEASES: SALMONELLOSIS

 - Remember to wash raw fruits and vegetables under running water before you eat them.

 - Always wash your hands before touching any food.

 - During summer, be sure to refrigerate or freeze easily to perish foods.
 The warm weather creates an ideal condition for the spread of Salmonella.

 Aside from these, Salmonella can be spread by cockroaches.
 Getting rid of cockroaches does not eliminate the possibility of Salmonella infection, but it at least decreases the risk of getting it.

 To get rid of cockroaches, seal off cracks and crevices.
 These could be used as entry points for these insects.

 Make sure your surroundings are clean.
 Get rid of their food source.
 Make sure your trash cans are sealed.
 Regularly dispose of your garbage properly.
 Do not leave unwashed dishes and kitchen utensils in your sink overnight and be sure to wash them immediately.
 Wipe away food and drink spills, especially on the table, the sink, and on your stove.

 Check for leaking pipes under the sink and in the basement.
 Cockroaches love moisture.
 Seal off cracks and crevices because these could be used as possible entry points for the cockroaches.

 If cockroaches are your primary problems at home, do not worry.
-The best pest control management in the Carolinas, Go-Forth Pest Control, is just a phone call away.
+The best pest control in NC, Go-Forth Pest Control, is just a phone call away.